Amish chocolate chip cookies

 Recipe for Amish Cookies

 This recipe is very simple to make, especially if you have a big stand mixer that will do all the mixing for you.
 Mix your oil, butter, and sugars and beat until nice and creamy.
-Add eggs and mix well.
+Add eggs and vanilla, mix well.
 Mix flour, salt, and soda and add to the wet ingredients.
-Add water and vanilla, and mix again.
 Stir in the chocolate chips.

 If you don’t have a good stand mixer that can handle heavy mixing, you can mix everything with a hand mixer until it gets to be too heavy a job, then finish mixing it by hand.
 Growing up, we didn’t have a big mixer, so we had to mix them by hand.
 It’s not that difficult, but it does take a little more effort on your part.